yangzhares/mantl/roles/kafka/README.md

 - `mesos_lib`: Specify mesos library location.
 Default: `/usr/local/lib/libmesos.so`
 - `zookeeper_master`: Specify FQDN for zookeeper master.
 Default for MI project is `zookeeper.service.consul`
 - `marathon`: Specify FQDN for marathon services.
 Default for MI project is `marathon.service.consul`
+- `kafka_brokers`: Define number of brokers that will be used in your cluster.
+Default: 3
+- `kafka_broker_memory`: Specify Java memory setting for broker.
+Default: 2048
+- `kafka_broker_heap`: Specify Java heap for broker.
+Default: 1024

 ## Example Playbook